AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for switch between two widgets in CrossFade animation way.
 ## 10.AnimatedDefaultTextStyle Widget
 ### This widget is useful for switch between two text in an animation way.
+## 10.AnimatedIcon Widget
+### This widget is useful for switch between two icons in an animation way.